Flow past a Backward-Facing Step#

 and adaptive time step scaling

-are parameters that control the pseudo-steady simulation.
-In this case, choosing stop tolerance = 1e-6
+are parameters that control the pseudo steady-state simulation.
+In this case, choosing stop tolerance = 1e-5

 ensures that the simulation reaches steady state while keeping the number of time iterations to a minimum.
 Moreover, one can notice a very high value for the max cfl